-4. Useful for Selfie and portrait shots.

 5. Also useful with many other photography categories like astronomy, landscapes, wedding photography.

-Tripods come in all shapes and sizes from heavy-weight studio affairs to lightweight versions design for different needs. (most camera bundles offers a low-quality tripod which is enough only for light-duty uses)
+Tripods come in all shapes and sizes from heavy-weight studio affairs to lightweight versions designed for different needs. (most camera bundles offers a low-quality tripod which is enough only for light-duty uses)

 - Lens Filters: The most useful lens filters are those that are clear and simply used for protection.
 There’re other types of filters that can enhance colors and contrast or correct the color temperature and add your favorite color tone to your images.
 (You can do the same with editing programs like Lightroom and Photoshop)

 - Lens Extenders: Lens extenders meanwhile are earmarked for use with DSLRs and they sit between the lens and the camera body.
 They can convert the focal length of the lens either providing a wider field Of view Or boosting the lens’s magnification.
 The advantage is that they’re much less expensive than buying a whole new lens, But they do have slight drawbacks in that the effective aperture available will reduce and in some cases, they can soften the images you shoot slightly, particularly noticeable around the edges.

 - Wide Angle Lens: A wide-angle lens is generally used for scenes where you want to capture as much as possible like Landscapes, cityscapes, and architecture.

-*Now*